JoonaNiemenmaa/filefly/README.md

 # Basic usage

-filefly list              Lists all files in remote file server filefly send 'filename'    Sends a specified file to the file server filefly ask 'filename'    Pulls a file from the file server
+Lists all files in remote file server - filefly list Send a specified file to the file server - filefly send 'filename' Pull a file from the file server: filefly ask 'filename'